Urban and regional planning encompasses the development and implementation of public policies that improve the quality of life in cities and regions.

 Related Certificate: Transportation Studies

 The Transportation Studies Program offers the Certificate in Transportation Studies, which requires 18 s.h. of graduate credit.
 The program focuses on the varied and complex problems of transportation and on interdisciplinary approaches to addressing them.
-The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering, and Geographical and Sustainability Sciences and the School of Urban and Regional Planning participate in the program.
+The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering (College of Engineering), Economics (Tippie College of Business), Geographical and Sustainability Sciences (College of Liberal Arts and Sciences), and the School of Urban and Regional Planning (Graduate College) participate in the program.

 The certificate is coordinated by the School of Urban and Regional Planning.
-See Transportation Studies for more information about the certificate.
+See Certificate in Transportation Studies (Graduate College) in the Catalog.

 Graduate Programs of Study